-- Managed care enrollment as of December 2023 was 1,744,991. - There are currently five health plans that are at full-risk for physical health benefits and some-or all-behavioral health benefits. - While Washington is divided into ten service areas, health plans are available on a county basis.
+- Managed care enrollment as of December 2024 was 1,658,738. - There are currently five health plans that are at full-risk for physical health benefits and some-or all-behavioral health benefits. - While Washington is divided into ten service areas, health plans are available on a county basis.
 Enrollees select from among available health plans in their county. - Additionally, Centene-WellCare (i.e., Coordinated Care of Washington) operates a statewide health plan called Apple Health Core Connection for children enrolled in foster care - Washington operates a new integrated system where physical health and behavioral health financing are integrated under health plans.
-The Integrated Managed Care (IMC) model is available statewide. - As part of the state initiative to move 90% of state financed services to value-based arrangements, the health plans are required to enter in value-based arrangements. - As of 2021, health plans' capitation rate was 3%. - To earn back the withhold, the MCO must meet the value-based purchasing goal (worth 12.5% of withhold), make payments to provider organizations tied to quality and cost (worth 12.5% of withhold), and demonstrate quality improvement and attainment on HEDIS performance measures (worth 75% of withhold).
+The Integrated Managed Care (IMC) model is available statewide. - As part of the state initiative to move 90% of state financed services to value-based arrangements, the health plans are required to enter in value-based arrangements. - To earn back the withhold, the MCO must meet the value-based purchasing goal (worth 12.5% of withhold), make payments to provider organizations tied to quality and cost (worth 12.5% of withhold), and demonstrate quality improvement and attainment on HEDIS performance measures (worth 75% of withhold).